gt-crnch-rg/read-the-docs/docs/general/ci-runners.rst

 ---------------
 We recommend that you review Github's documentation on `self-hosted runners <https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners>`__.

-1) Test that your code runs under a standard Slurm job using your desired CRNCH resource.
+1) Test that your code can run under a standard Slurm job using your desired CRNCH resource.
+As part of this first step, you should check that your normal tests complete for your application on the target node.

 2) Go to your repos page and create a new Linux-based self-hosted runner.
       - As an example, your runner page might be at `https://github.com/organizations/<yourorg>/settings/actions/runners/new`.
-3) SSH to the `rg-ci-workflow1` VM.
+3) SSH to the `rg-ci-workflow1` VM, which is used primarily to test and host self-hosted runners.
 4) Create a folder under `/projects/ci-runners/<your_project>` for your specific runner.
 Download your runner files to this directory

 .. figure:: ../figures/general/ci_cd/github_self_hosted_runner.jpg